 Https, as shown in the code snippet directly following this paragraph.
 That file is located (by default) at C:\Program Files\On-premises data gateway.

 <setting name="ServiceBusSystemConnectivityModeString" serializeAs="String"> <value>Https</value> </setting>

-Alternatively, you can force the gateway to adopt this behavior using the gateway user interface, beginning with the March 2017 release.
+Alternatively, you can force the gateway to adopt this behavior using the gateway user interface.
 In the gateway user interface select Network, then toggle the Azure Service Bus connectivity mode to On.

 Once changed, when you select Apply (a button that only appears when you make a change), the gateway Windows service restarts automatically, so the change can take effect.

 For future reference, you can restart the gateway Windows service from the user interface dialog by selecting Service Settings then select Restart Now.

 By default, the On-premises data gateway uses Transport Layer Security (TLS) 1.2 to communicate with the Power BI service.
 To ensure all gateway traffic uses TLS 1.2, you might have to add or modify the following registry keys on the machine running the gateway service:

 Adding or modifying these registry keys applies the change to all .NET applications.
 For information about registry changes that affect TLS for other applications, see Transport Layer Security (TLS) registry settings.

 The gateway runs as a windows service.
 You can start and stop it like any windows service.
 Here is how you can do it from the command prompt.